Topzle Topzle

 Laureate

-"for his theoretical and experimental investigations on the conduction of electricity by gases"
+"In recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases."

 1907